 Emergence of the ‘Gator Navy and its Revolutionary Landing Craft

-(Vol. I, Amphibious Operations in the South Pacific in WWII Series)
+(Vol. I in the series: Amphibious Operations in the South Pacific in WWII)

 by William L. McGee

 Foreword by John Lorelli, To Foreign Shores, U.S. Amphibious Operations in WWII